The Kalam Cosmological Argument

 Nothing cannot cause something.
 Only being can cause being.
 ‘Nothing’ does not exist, and only what exists can cause existence since the very concept of “cause” implies an existing thing that has the power to affect another.
 From absolutely nothing comes absolutely nothing.[9]

 Some will tell us that quantum indeterminacy suggests that subatomic particles pop into existence from nothing.
-However, indeterminacy in this sense does not necessarily mean that the particles are uncaused.
-Since the process appears to be guided by the laws of quantum mechanics, it seems plausible to suggest there is a causal principle at work.
+However, indeterminacy does not necessarily mean that the particles are uncaused.
+Since the process appears to be guided by the laws of quantum mechanics, it seems plausible to suggest a causal principle at work.

 David Hume had doubts about causality.
 He thought that since one can imagine circumstances where something can come into existence without a cause, then it must be possible in reality.
 Hume stated that if one can think of a circumstance where, for example, a brick comes into existence without a cause, then “one might conclude that it is possible that a brick pops into existence uncaused.”[10]
 However, the defender of causality can question whether mere imagination can be responsible for actual existence.
 After all, one can imagine a unicorn, but that doesn’t mean one exists.[11]